Not every Community is a “Dog Friendly Community” in Florida

 So far we have covered the number of animals and the weight restrictions.
 There is still another restriction we need to mention….the Breed.
 Yes, we know that your Pit Bull is a lovely companion who would lick every burglar to death.
 The bad news is that in most communities your PitBull is not welcome.
 It might seem unfair, but it is what it is, and asleeping tiger1 rule is a rule.
 We have written another blog about Pitbulls here.

 Can you ask for an exemption when you show them how caring your Pitbull, Rottweiler, Doberman or your Bulldog is?
 Yes, you can, but don’t expect them to hold two thumbs up.
-If it says in the by-laws “No” it means now.
+If it says in the by-laws “No” it usually means now.

 Other animals

 Oh, we almost forgot: you will also create a real issue with your neighbor should your 20′ pet Python or your pet Bird Spider escape from his cage.
 Keep it simple and stick to your fish tank.
-You do not necessarily have to tell your HOA that those beautiful fish in the tank are piranhas, though.

 For tenants